-The Japanese use sesame seeds liberally in our cooking.
-White sesame seeds (白胡麻) are most commonly used to make dressing and sauces, but we also use it for accent or garnish, or even in baking like these Miso Butter Cookies.
+The Japanese use sesame seeds liberally in their cooking.
+White sesame seeds (白胡麻) are most commonly used to make dressing and sauces, but we also use them for accent or garnish, or even in baking like these Miso Butter Cookies.

 You can find toasted white sesame seeds in the Asian aisle of major grocery stores.